A Guide to Matching Men’s Blazers and Pants

 Let this be a lesson to you when you pair any blazer and pants.
 Most stylish men’s blazers have some understated element that you can play up.
 Whether it’s a quiet color, a bit of texture, or a subtle detail like accent stitching on the cuff, there’s usually some cue that can inspire a great choice for a matching pair of pants.

 Finish The Look

 Last on our list of blazer color rotations, the soft sophistication of ash gray.
-Played up with a gentle, light pattern, this look can be easily paired with a dark pair of pants to show contrast, and is even easier to find shirt or sweater pairings for.
+Played up with a gentle, light pattern, this look can be easily paired with a dark pair of pants to show contrast and is even easier to find a shirt or sweater pairing for.
 Need to escape winter’s bite?
 Turtlenecks all day.

 Round It Out

 Accessorize this outfit with a pop of color in your pocket square as we did, and if you need to dress it up further, you can pop a dark vest underneath with a light gray tie to match your blazer.

 So, we’ve shown you four killer combos to match up with your variety of blazer colors, but no matter what colors you wear, they’re not going to look good unless they fit properly.